ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab04.md

 ## Step 6: Take a detour into random numbers

 Drawing all your trees in one straight line is a good first attempt but its not very realistic.
-Instead we would like to place them at random locations that are rough in a straight line.
-We will use the python random module to add an artistic touch to our drawings.
+Instead your next goal is to draw your trees at random locations that are roughly in a straight line.
+We will use the [python random module](https://docs.python.org/3/library/random.html) to add an artistic touch to our drawings.

 ## Step 7: Draw a hut